SkylineCommunications/dataminer-docs-connectors/connector/doc/SpacePath_Communications_STx_Series.md

 ### Status

-This page contains several parameters that **monitor** the **device state**, such as I/O Power, internal voltage values and temperatures.
+This page contains several parameters that **monitor** the **device state**, such as I/O Power, internal voltage values, and temperatures.

 ### Faults